Can Robot Vacuums Go Over Thresholds? How to Choose the Right One

-A seemingly small design detail, thresholds serve a couple of purposes, both practical and aesthetic, in modern homes.
-Entry door thresholds, that is, your home’s front, side and back doors, are typically higher to prevent water leaking into the home in the event of a flood.
+A seemingly small design detail, thresholds serve a couple of practical and aesthetic purposes in our homes.
+Entry door thresholds, for example, are found at front, side, and back doors, and they are typically higher to prevent water from leaking into your home during a flood, which is common in low-lying areas like New Orleans, Houston, and Miami.

-Meanwhile, door thresholds between interior rooms (otherwise called “door bars”) serve as visual transitions between different floor types, temperature retainers to stop cold or hot air from entering a room through door gaps for better energy efficiency, or to reduce the risk of slipping.
+Door thresholds, also called “door bars”, serve as visual transitions between different floor types, while also stopping cold or hot air from entering a room through door gaps and lowering the risk of slipping.

 Can Robot Vacuums Go Over High Thresholds?

-Best DEEBOT Robot Vacuums For Going Over Thresholds
+Best DEEBOT Robot Vacuums That Can Go Over Thresholds

 Sensor Sensitivity